GoogleChrome/web.dev/src/site/content/en/blog/signin-form-best-practice/index.md

   - security
   - trust and safety
 codelabs:
-  - codelab-signup-form
-  - codelab-signin-form
+  - codelab-sign-in-form
 ---

-If users ever need to log in to your site, then good signin form design is critical.
+If users ever need to log in to your site, then good sign-in form design is critical.

 This is especially true for people on poor connections, on mobile, in a hurry, or under stress.

-Poorly designed signin forms get high bounce rates.
-Each bounce means a lost and disgruntled user—not just a missed signin opportunity.
+Poorly designed sign-in forms get high bounce rates.
+Each bounce means a lost and disgruntled user—not just a missed sign-in opportunity.

-[Stats for signup/signin bounce rates.]
+[Stats for sign-up/sign-in bounce rates.]

 ## Checklist